Results in Brief

 The primary deficit is the difference between non-interest spending and receipts.
-As a ratio relative to gross domestic product (GDP), (the primary deficit-to-GDP ratio), it is useful for gauging long-term fiscal sustainability.
-This ratio spiked from 2009 through 2012 due to the financial crisis of 2008-09, the ensuing severe recession, and increased spending and temporary tax reductions enacted to stimulate the economy and support recovery.
+The ratio of the primary deficit to GDP is useful for gauging long-term fiscal sustainability.
+This ratio spiked from FY 2009 through FY 2012 due to the financial crisis of 2008-09, the ensuing severe recession, and increased spending and temporary tax reductions enacted to stimulate the economy and support recovery.
 As the economic recovery took hold, the primary deficit-to-GDP ratio fell, averaging 2.1 percent from FYs 2013-2019.
 The primary deficit-to-GDP ratio spiked again in 2020 rising to 13.3 percent of GDP due to increased spending to address the COVID-19 pandemic and lessen the economic impacts of stay-at-home and social distancing orders on individuals, hard-hit industries, and small businesses.
-The ratio is projected to rise to 2.9 percent in 2019 and then shrink slightly through 2024 as the economy grows and spending due to legislation enacted in response to the COVID-19 pandemic decreases.
-After FY 2024, increased spending for Social Security and health programs is projected to result in increasing primary deficits that peak in 2039 at 4.1 percent.
-This is due to the continued retirement of the baby boom generation and increases in health care costs.
-After 2039, the ratio gradually decreases to 2.5 percent in 2093 as the aging of the population slows.
+The ratio is projected to rise to 2.9 percent in FY 2020 and then shrink slightly through FY 2024 as the economy grows and spending due to legislation enacted in response to the COVID-19 pandemic decreases.
+After FY 2024, increased spending for Social Security and health programs is projected to result in increasing primary deficits that will peak in FY 2040 at 3.9 percent.
+This effect is due to the continued retirement of the baby boom generation and increases in health care costs.
+After FY 2040, the ratio is projected to gradually decrease to 2.5 percent by FY 2094 as the aging of the population slows.
 The primary deficit projections, along with those for interest rates and GDP, determine the debt-to-GDP ratio projections.